Caring, Compassionate Help Your Health And Wellbeing Truly Matters To Us

 A Navy ship is a huge floating factory.
 Giant engines are required to supply not only propulsion but power, lights and air to every part of the vessel.
 The massive boilers and turbines require full-time attention by many hands.

 Engine rooms can be dangerous places — the heat and steam, fires and explosions, the hydraulics and moving parts.
-Sailors can take precautions against these known hazards, but they had no opportunity to protect themselves from asbestos.
+Sailors can take precautions against these known hazards, but they had no opportunity to protect themselves from developing mesothelioma.

 Wallace & Graham, P.A. has represented U.S. Navy, U.S. Coast Guard and Merchant Marine seamen nationwide in lawsuits stemming from asbestos exposure while serving at sea.
 Our lawyers work quickly to get clients an official diagnosis of mesothelioma, asbestosis or lung cancer so they can start treatment immediately.
-Then we go after the manufacturers and defense contractors who knew of the harm caused by asbestos.
+Then we go after the manufacturers and defense contractors who knew of the harm.

 Our attorneys have represented a wide range of mariners directly and indirectly exposed to high concentrations of asbestos in Navy machinery, namely boilers and turbines: